-- PIRSA Fisheries and Aquaculture coordinates a renewal procedure for aquaculture licences.
-The procedure ensures that the Case Manager identifies if there are any legislative or technical requirements associated with an aquaculture activity that need to be addressed on the licence. - PIRSA Fisheries and Aquaculture also reviews adherence to performance criteria and regulatory requirements and the renewal period based on performance against these requirements.
-This includes provision of correspondence, resolving delinquent fees, historical submission of returns and adherence to regulatory requirements.
+PIRSA Fisheries and Aquaculture also reviews adherence to lease performance criteria and regulatory requirements, and determines the renewal period based on performance against these requirements.
+This includes provision of correspondence, resolving delinquent fees bank guarantees or insurance details, historical submission of returns and any compliance matters.

-Licence variation and substitution
+Lease and Licence variation and substitution

 - PIRSA Fisheries and Aquaculture is to ensure that there is sufficient provision of information provided to licence holders to enable the variation of existing licences contemplated under the Act to occur.
 This includes the provision of application forms that collect suitable information for assessment of risks and the establishment of associated fees.
-Variations include: - a.
-New species addition. - b.
-Change of species type or production system. - c.
-Transfer of a licence. - d.
-Surrender of a site. - e.
-Change to specified or nominated person.
+Variations include:

+- a.
+Change of production system.

+- b.
+New species

+- c.
+Movement of a site to a new location.

+- d.
+Amalgamation of two or more sites.

+- e.
+Transfer of a licence or lease.

+- f.
+Surrender of a site.

+- g.
+Specified or nominated person.